 What is gray mold?
 Gray mold (or Botrytis blight) is a common and often serious fungal disease that can affect plants of all kinds.
-Gray mold is a particularly serious problem on flowering plants and those plants grown in greenhouses.
+Gray mold is a particularly serious problem on flowering plants and plants grown in greenhouses.

 What does gray mold look like?
-Gray mold causes brown spots on petals that enlarge, killing the petals, and eventually the rest of the flower.
+Gray mold causes brown spots on flower petals that enlarge, killing the petals and eventually the rest of the flower.
 Early infections may prevent flowers from opening.
 On plants such as tulips, crocus, and daffodils, gray mold may spread from flowers into the bulbs leading to bulb decay.
 On leaves, Botrytis causes irregularly-shaped necrotic (dead) areas that may have a bull’s-eye pattern.
-Botrytis can also cause stem cankers (localized sunken areas) that may eventually enlarge to girdle the stem.
+Botrytis can also cause stem cankers (localized sunken areas) that may eventually enlarge to girdle a stem.

 For more information on gray mold: Contact your county Extension agent.

 *Completed as partial fulfillment of the requirements for an associate degree in Horticulture at the Milwaukee Area Technical College.

 © 2003-2021 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

 An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).